Quantum Electrodynamics with a Nonmoving Dielectric Sphere: Quantizing Lorenz-Mie Scattering: Introduction

 \section{Introduction}

-The interaction between light and a dielectric sphere is a cornerstone in the theory of electrodynamics and the core topic of current experiments in optical levitodynamics.
-These experiments have demonstrated motional gorund-state cooling of an optically levitated nanoparticle~\cite{Delic2020, Magrini2020, Tebbenjohanns2021}.
-This long coveted milestone opens the door to controlling the quantum dynamics of a dielectric nanoparticle interacting with light, and to novel research directions in quantum sensing, non-equilibrium quantum physics, and the foundations of quantum mechanics.
+The interaction between light and a dielectric sphere is a cornerstone in the theory of electrodynamics and the core topic of current experiments in optical levitated optomechanics~\cite{MillenRepProgPhys2020,GonzalezBallestero2021}.
+These experiments have demonstrated motional ground-state cooling of an optically levitated nanoparticle~\cite{Delic2020, Magrini2021, Tebbenjohanns2021,Ranfagni2022,Piotrowski2022,Kamba2022}.
+This long coveted milestone opens the door to controlling the quantum dynamics of a dielectric nanoparticle interacting with light, and to novel research directions in quantum sensing, non-equilibrium quantum physics, and the foundations of quantum mechanics~\cite{GonzalezBallestero2021}.
 It is thus timely to develop a deep theoretical understanding of the interaction between light and a dielectric sphere in the quantum regime.
-Thus far, the theory used is based on modelling sub-wavelength spheres as point electric dipoles with a polarizability obtained from classical electrostatics \cite{Romero-Isart2010, Chang2010, Barker2010, Romero-Isart2011, Pflanzer2012, Tebbenjohanns2019,GonzalezBallestero2019, Toros2020}.
-Our research program is devoted to developing a theory of quantum electrodynamics in the presence of a dielectric sphere beyond the point-dipole approximation.
-Its motivation is to provide refined predictions of the quantum dynamics of the nanoparticle (motion, vibrations, rotations) that are relevant to current experiments, and to propose new experiments.
+Thus far, the theory used is based on modelling sub-wavelength spheres as point electric dipoles with a polarizability obtained from classical electrostatics \cite{Romero-Isart2010, Chang2010, Barker2010, Romero-Isart2011, Pflanzer2012, Rodenburg2016,Tebbenjohanns2019,GonzalezBallestero2019, Toros2020,Rudolph2021,Toros2021}.
+Our goal is to develop a theory of quantum electrodynamics in the presence of a dielectric sphere beyond the point-dipole approximation.
+Its motivation is to provide refined predictions of the quantum dynamics of the nanoparticle (motion, vibrations, rotations) that are relevant to current experiments~\cite{Ashkin1977,Li2011,BlakemorePRA2019,MonteiroPRA2020,KawasakiRSI2020,AfekPRD2021,BlakemorePRD2021,MooreQST2021,Arita2022,PrielSciAdv2022}, and to propose new experiments optically controlling larger particles (e.g. Lorenz-Mie) in the quantum regime.